Shouldn’t every individual focus on improving how they relate to pressure overall and not just at work?

-“Choose the person who will give youthe kind of support you need”
+“Choose the person who will give you

 Even if the “thing” you are stressed about is something at work, you don’t always have to talk to someone at work.
 Initially, it can be a partner, friend, parent, or a mental health professional that is a good person to talk to.
 However, try to choose the person who will give you the kind of support you need at the moment: Do you need emotional support, a different outlook on the situation, or practical tips on what you can do to resolve it?

 Once you feel that you have gotten some perspective on the situation and/or feel emotionally better prepared to handle it, you might also turn to someone at work for help.